FuncFusion/antbot/README.md

 ---
 Antbot is a multi-purpose discord bot, created specifically for [Anthill](https://discord.gg/anthill-914772142300749854) - a russian-speaking discord server about Minecraft datapacks and resourcepacks.
 The bot was created to enhance the experience of being on the server, make it easier to get more information about datapacks and resourcepacks, and to just be a useful tool for all server members.

+You can learn about the bot's features and how to use them on the [wiki](https://github.com/FuncFusion/antbot/blob/main/wiki/commands.md).